Mthegamer/vrwidgets/README.md

 ### ScrollViewerBase
 Inspector Values | Definition
 ---------------- | ----------
-GameObject scrollWindow       | A quad that's responsible for displaying the contents GameObject scrollWindowFrame  | A gameObject that frames the scrollWindow.
-Can be the same object
+GameObject scrollWindow       | A quad responsible for displaying the contents.
+GameObject scrollWindowFrame  | A gameObject which frames the scrollWindow.
+This can be the same object as the scrollWindow.

 Functions | Definition
 --------- | ----------
-abstract void ScrollActive()    | Gets triggered when the scroll becomes active abstract void ScrollInactive()  | Gets triggered when the scroll becomes inactive
+abstract void ScrollActive()    | Gets triggered when the scroll pane becomes active. abstract void ScrollInactive()  | Gets triggered when the scroll pane becomes inactive.

 ### ScrollContentBase
 Inspector Values | Definition
 ---------------- | ----------
-GameObject scrollViewerBase | Used to determine how far is the content allowed to go while staying in sight
+GameObject scrollViewerBase | Used to determine how far is the content allowed to scroll while remaining visible.

 Functions | Definition
 --------- | ----------